nextcloud/appstore/docs/installation.rst

        'app_upload_or_delete': '20/day'
     }

-    # Only set this parameter if you want to use a different tmp directory
+    # Only set this parameter if you want to use a different tmp directory for app downloads
-    # for temporary app downloads.
-Otherwise will default to /tmp
-    RELEASE_DOWNLOAD_ROOT = '/var/www/production-domain.com/tmp/'
+    RELEASE_DOWNLOAD_ROOT = '/other/tmp'

 .. note:: Absolutely make sure to generate a new **SECRET_KEY** value!
 Use the following command for instance to generate a token: